alrokayan/hadoop-openstack-centos/README.rst

 You can add new *instance type* by executing this command:
 ::
 	nova-manage instance_type create m1.xsmall 1024 1 10 0 0 0
-Where ``1024`` is the memory size, ``1`` is the number of cores (VCPU), and ``10`` is the hard disk space.
+Where ``1024`` is the memory size, ``1`` is the number of cores (VCPU), and ``10`` is the disk space.

 Verification
 ^^^^^^^^^^^^^

 You can verify if the slave node has been added by first check if the slave VM is ACTIVE by executing this command from OpenStack controller:

 ::

 	nova list

-If the VM is ACTIVE, login to the slave VM by executing this command:
+If the VM is ACTIVE, login to the client VM by executing this command:

 ::

 	.
 01-centos-openstack/07-show-IPs.sh
 	.
-01-centos-openstack/08-ssh-into-vm.sh <IP ADDRESS FOR THE SLAVE>
+01-centos-openstack/08-ssh-into-vm.sh <IP ADDRESS FOR THE CLIENT>

-From the slave VM execut this command to see if the new salve (Data Node) is running:
+From the client VM execute this command to see if the new salve (Data Node) is running:

 ::

 	sudo -u hdfs hadoop dfsadmin -report